-While on court service, the employee will be expected to return to work during those hours when not in court
+While on court service, the employee will be expected to return to work during those hours when not in court.

 Employees are compensated for the time required for travel to the courthouse and the time to serve.
-Court service extending beyond 71⁄2 hours in a day will not accrue compensatory time at the Library.
+Court service extending beyond 7.5 hours in a day will not accrue compensatory time at the Library.

-An employee appearing in court as a plaintiff or defendant must use Annual Leave or take Leave Without Pay for time away from work.
+An employee appearing in court as a plaintiff or defendant must use annual leave or take Leave without Pay for time away from work.

+Leave of Absence

-Leave of Absence, SEE ALSO Augusta-Richmond County PPPM Sections 100.031 and 100.032
+SEE ALSO Augusta-Richmond County PPPM Sections 100.031 and 100.032

-Leave of Absence (Leave Without Pay) is granted only when an employee has exhausted all accumulated Annual Leave and Sick Leave for circumstances covered by FMLA.
-An employee who has a medical condition which does not qualify under FMLA must adhere to the provisions outlined in the Member's Guide for the Teachers Retirement System of Georgia. (www.trsga.com)
+Leave of Absence (Leave Without Pay) is granted only when an employee has exhausted all accumulated annual leave and sick leave for circumstances covered by FMLA.
+An employee who has a medical condition which does not qualify under FMLA must adhere to the provisions outlined in the Member's Guide for the Teachers Retirement System of Georgia (TRS). (www.trsga.com)

-If an employee has exhausted all FMLA leave, cannot perform the duties of his/her position, and it does not create an undue hardship on the organization, the Library Director has the option to place the employee on Leave Without Pay for an additional ninety (90) days with a doctor's certification.
-A doctor's certification/recommendation is required for employees to resume full duty at the end of the ninety (90) days and that they are fit for duty and can return to work.
+If an employee has exhausted all FMLA leave, cannot perform the duties of his/her position, and their absence does not create an undue hardship on the organization, the Library Director has the option to place the employee on Leave Without Pay for an additional ninety (90) days with a doctor's certification.
+A doctor's certification/recommendation stating that the employee is fit for duty and can return to work is required for that employee to resume full duty at the end of the ninety (90) days.

 No sick leave or annual leave will be earned by an employee for the time an employee is on leave without pay.
-If the employee works at least half of a pay period (37.5 hours), only half of the accrual will be received for that pay period).
+If the employee works at least half of a pay period (37.5 hours), only half of the sick and annual leave accrual will be received for that pay period.